 11 stands are equipped with boards where the forest and its components are presented: tree species or trees, undergrowth, medicinal plants, water regime, forest floor, connection between forest and animal life and geological basis.

-On the way, you will meet the Lobnica stream in Pohor, which in the past was of great importance for the development of the economic activity of this place: blacksmithing and glassmaking.
+On the way, you will meet the Lobnica stream, which in the past was of great importance for the development of the economic activity of this place: blacksmithing and glassmaking.
 There were 23 mills and a sawmill along the creek.
-A water canal (15.7 km long) was also run along it to bring wood to the valley, which was started to be built in 1837 at the initiative of the glassmaker Benedikt Vivat.
+Alongside it, a 15.7 km long water chute was constructed for transporting wood down to the valley.
+Construction began in 1837 at the initiative of a glassmaker Benedikt Vivat.
 It operated until 1958 when a road replaced it.
 There was a glass factory next to the Drča - a glass factory that employed up to 200 people.
 Evidence (preserved names) shows that in the 18th and 19th centuries, 18 glass factories operated in the region.

 Duration: 3 hours Recommended time: March-November Route length: 1.3 or 3 km